ギャルリー亜出果

 What does it mean to see?

 We recognize a bird as a bird.
-But when its interior is filled with sky, how should we understand its existence?
+However, when its interior is filled with the sky, how should we understand its existence?

-Magritte does not transform reality into a dream; instead, he subtly questions the perceptual structure of reality itself.
+Magritte does not transform reality into a dream; instead, he quietly questions the perceptual structure of reality itself.

-With its restrained composition, clear colors, and minimalist, lucid imagery, this work is profoundly tranquil yet imbued with vast philosophical depth.
+With its restrained composition, clear colors, and streamlined, lucid imagery, this work is profoundly tranquil yet imbued with deep philosophical breadth.